vangj/vagrant-hadoop-2.4.1-spark-1.0.1/README.md

 ```

 Then go here https://spark.apache.org/docs/latest/quick-start.html to start the tutorial.
 Most likely, you will have to load data into HDFS to make the tutorial work (Spark cannot read data on the local file system).

+You might also want to dive into the learn-scala folder as that is a companion Scala project to learn Spark.

 # Web UI
 You can check the following URLs to monitor the Hadoop daemons.